sgr1806-20/terminal-web/README.md

 1. Open `index.html` in your web browser.
 2. You will see a section displaying the detected IP address, operating system, and browser.
 3. The information will be displayed with a typing animation.

+## Background Color

+The background color of the terminal window is black.